trpubins/incremental-gains/README.md

 # incremental-gains

-Get gains, one step at a time
+Get gains, one step at a time.